aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-installation.md

 > This is a critical step before you start setting up an ARO Client node.
 An "undesirable" network connection setup may **significantly compromise your node's performance** and count against your mining rewards.

-We recommend **manual set up PPPoE dial-up for Internet connection** on your **physical machine** (that runs `Debian` operating system and hosts your ARO Client).
+We recommend **manual set up PPPoE dial-up for Internet connection** on your **physical machine** (that runs `Debian` operating system and hosts your ARO Client):

+1. PPPoE dial-up on `Debian` system: Tutorial
+2. Set Bridge Mode on the ONT / Router device: <Link to="/node-operator-guide/improve-performance/network-optimization/#tutorial---how-to-set-bridge-mode-on-an-ont--router">**Tutorial**</Link>

-> Why setting up PPPoE dial-up on the physical machine is recommended?
-Refer to the <Link to="/node-operator-guide/improve-performance/network-optimization">**Best Practices of Network Optimization**</Link>
+> Why PPPoE dial-up on the physical machine is recommended?
+Refer to the explanations on "Mode 1" and "Mode 2" in the <Link to="/node-operator-guide/improve-performance/network-optimization/#network-optimization---best-practices">**Best Practices of Network Optimization**</Link>.

 ### 2. Install the Deb Package

-Log in to the terminal, switch to the root user, and execute the following commands (replace the download URL and package name with the latest ones in the sample code below):
+Log in to the terminal, switch to the root user, and execute the following commands:

 ```bash
 apt update